BCDA-APS/bs_model_instrument/README.md

 ### Warnings (queueserver)

-The QS host process writes files into the qs directory.
+The QS host process writes files into the `qs/` directory.
 This directory can be relocated.
 However, it should not be moved into the instrument package since that might be installed into a read-only directory.